telendt/adventofcode/README.md

-Solutions of [Advent of Code](http://adventofcode.com/) in Python 3.
+Solutions to [Advent of Code](http://adventofcode.com/) challenges in Python 3.